virtee/snpguest/README.md

 Options

-- `-r, --random`: Generate 64 random bytes of data for the report request.
-(Not used in Hyper-V)
+- `-r, --random`: Generate 64 random bytes of data for the report request (Not available for in Hyper-V).
-- `-p, --platform` : Use platform provided 64 bytes of data for the request report.
+- `-p, --platform` : Use platform provided 64 bytes of data for the request report (Only available for Hyper-V).
 - `-v, --vmpl` : option specifies the VMPL level the Guest is running on and defaults to 1.

 Example